-Gyeongbokgung Palace was the main legal residence of the royal family during the Joseon Dynasty.
-Carrying a meaning of “a place where the new king can enjoy prosperity of great blessings,” this was the first palace built during the Joseon Dynasty.
-The palace is unique for its vast area and harmony of buildings, and is the only palace to have all four major gates still remaining to this day.
+Gyeongbokgung Palace was the main legal residence of the royal family during the Joseon dynasty.
+Carrying the meaning of “a place where the new king can enjoy prosperity of great blessings,” this was the first palace built during the Joseon dynasty.
+The palace is unique for its layout of buildings over a vast area, and is the only palace to have all four major gates still remaining to this day.

 Within the palace grounds, you can see a multitude of restored buildings.
 Visitors will enjoy looking at the variations among buildings, each serving a unique purpose.
 Of course, even before entering the palace, tourists enjoy gathering at Gwanghwamun Gate to watch the Royal Guard Changing Ceremony; be sure to time your visit to include this cultural performance in your tour.
 Gyeongbokgung Palace also offers special evening admissions occasionally, so don’t miss the opportunity to enjoy the evening atmosphere at the palace grounds if your schedule allows.

 Seoul’s landmark attraction is none other than Namsan Seoul Tower, located atop Namsan Mountain in the center of the city.
 The tower draws in visitors year-round, and is most famous for its nightscape view of the city.
 For hallyu fans, the tower is a must-visit attraction, having been featured in dramas like “My Love From the Star (2013)” and “Legend of the Blue Sea (2016).”

 The tower features not only an observation deck, but also atmospheric cafés and restaurants among other facilities.
 Namsan Seoul Tower is a great place to spend an enjoyable evening with friends or loved ones while taking in the beautiful nightscape over a cup of coffee.